National Agricultural Law Center

-The National Agricultural Law Center at the University of Arkansas is a federally funded, nonpartisan research and information center that serves as the nation's leading source of agricultural and food law research and information.
-The center, created by Congress in 1987, is the only institution of its kind in the United States and serves the nation's vast agricultural community, which includes attorneys, farmers, federal and state policymakers, extension personnel, academics, students, consumers, and others.
+The National Agricultural Law Center (NALC) at the University of Arkansas is a federally funded, nonpartisan research and information center that serves as the nation's leading source of agricultural and food law research and information.
+The center, created by Congress in 1987, is the only institution of its kind in the United States and serves the nation's vast agricultural community, including attorneys, farmers, federal and state policymakers, extension personnel, academics, students, consumers, and others.

 The center receives federal appropriations through the United States National Agricultural Library, an entity within the USDA Agricultural Research Service.

-The National Agricultural Law Center partners with nine different institutions, including The Ohio State University, The National Association of State Departments of Agriculture, Western Resources Legal Center, Iowa State University, Pennsylvania State University, San Joaquin College of Law, and Texas A&M AgriLife Extension Service.
+It partners with nine different institutions, including The Ohio State University, The National Association of State Departments of Agriculture, Western Resources Legal Center, Iowa State University, Pennsylvania State University, San Joaquin College of Law, and Texas A&M AgriLife Extension Service.

 About

-The National Agricultural Law Center (NALC) was established in 1987 as a means of helping participants in the agricultural sector to make sense of the laws and regulations coming out in response to the farm crisis of the 1980s.
-It is meant to be a nonpartisan entity which takes no position on the views expressed in the articles, writings, and resources published on their website; all articles and writings are included for their legal and practical discussions of agricultural or food law topics rather than any particular viewpoint.
+NALC was established in 1987 with a mission to help the agricultural sector better understand the laws and regulations implemented in response to the farm crisis of the 1980s.
+It was meant to be a nonpartisan entity which takes no position on the views expressed in the articles, writings, and resources published on their website; all articles and writings are included for their legal and practical discussions of agricultural or food law topics rather than any particular viewpoint.
 Effort is made to supply accurate and up-to-date information, however, the website is not meant as a source of legal advice, nor is it a substitute for a competent legal professional.

 The center's website is the primary means by which its agricultural and food law research and information products are disseminated.
 The website is a clearinghouse for legal information that spans agricultural and food law topics both in the United States and around the world.
 As such, the website incorporates components that cannot be found elsewhere and provides an important resource to those needing information on legal issues surrounding food and agriculture.
 To make the information maintained by the website more user-friendly, the site is divided into sections to help focus a user on a particular topic.
 The center works to serve all members of the agricultural community including producers, federal and state policymakers, extension personnel, and attorneys.